AqwamCreates/DataPredict/docs/API/Others/RandomNetworkDistillation.md

 ### getModelParametersArray()

-Gets the model parameters from the base model.
+Gets the model parameters from the network.

 ```
-OneVsAll:getModelParametersArray(): ModelParameters []
+OneVsAll:getModelParametersArray(): ModelParametersArray []
 ```

 #### Returns

-* ModelParameters: An array containing model parameters (matrix/table) fetched from each model.
-The index of the array determines which model it belongs to.
+* TargetModelParameters: Target network model parameters to be used for predictor network training.

+* PredictorModelParameters: Predictor network model parameters to be trained so that it tries to match up with target network model parameters.

 ### setModelParametersArray()

-Set the model parameters to the base model.
+Set the model parameters to the network

 ```
 OneVsAll:setModelParametersArray(TargetModelParameters: ModelParameters, PredictorModelParameters: ModelParameters)